Point Creation In Solidworks(Illustrated Expression)

-In this article of Mechanical Base we will show how to define Force values that changes with time in ANSYS Mechanica.
+In this article of Mechanical Base, we will show how to define Force values that change with time in ANSYS® Mechanical.
 To define forces that change with time, you need to enter values of forces in Tabular Data.
-We will show you how to do it in ANSYS Mechanical.
-You know that force is a boundry condition in the pyhsical finite element analysis(FEA) systems.
-So defining force value that complies with real physical system is very important to obtain correct results from analysis.
+We will show you how to do it in ANSYS® Mechanical.
+You know that force is a boundary condition in the physical finite element analysis(FEA) systems.
+So defining force value that complies with the real physical system is very important to obtain correct results from the analysis.

-To assign a force that changes with time to your part in ANSYS Mechanical, you need to open the Mechanical interface.
-In this Mechanical interface, you need to right click to your analysis system(in this example, it is Static Structural) as shown above.
-Then you need to hover your Mouse at Insert as shown, then click on the Force as shown by blue box above in ANSYS Mechanical.
+Mechanical, you need to open the Mechanical interface.
+In this Mechanical interface, you need to right-click to your analysis system(in this example, it is Static Structural) as shown above.
+Then you need to hover your Mouse at Insert as shown, then click on the Force as shown by the blue box above in ANSYS® Mechanical.

-Select your feature in your part such as selected as a face as in this example above as shown by blue arrow.
-The geometry selection as done by Geometry tab in force assignation that changes with time command as shown by red arrow.
-When you select the face to apply force, click apply in Geometry tab in ANSYS Mechanical.
+Select your feature in your part such as selected as a face as in this example above as shown by the blue arrow.
+The geometry selection as done by the Geometry tab in force assignation that changes with time command as shown by the red arrow.
+When you select the face to apply force, click apply in the Geometry tab in ANSYS® Mechanical.

-You ca assign your Force to bodies as Components or Vectors that you can select select from Define By section.
+You can assign your Force to bodies as Components or Vectors that you can select from Define By section.
 In this example, we selected it as Components.
-Click on little pop-up menu as shown by red arrow above then click on Tabular(Time) option as shown in red box.
+Click on the little pop-up menu as shown by the red arrow above then click on the Tabular(Time) option as shown in the red box.

-Do the same thing in former step to assign a force that changes with time for each components as shown in red box above.
+Do the same thing in the former step to assign a force that changes with time for each component as shown in the red box above.

-You can adjust the time from Tabular Data and you can add a time row as shown by red arrow above.
-Press Enter button from your keyboard after creating a time step as shown by red arrow above.
-Enter your whole force values for each components in each time row as shown by red box above in ANSYS Mechanical.
+You can adjust the time from Tabular Data and you can add a time row as shown by the red arrow above.
+Press the Enter button from your keyboard after creating a time step as shown by the red arrow above.
+Enter your whole force values for each component in each time row as shown by the red box above in ANSYS® Mechanical.

-Definition of Force values that changes with time for each X, Y and Z components is very easy like that in ANSYS Mechanical.
-So you can create very realistic physical models in ANSYS Mechanical with this principle.
+Definition of Force values that changes with time for each X, Y, and Z components is very easy as that in ANSYS® Mechanical.
+So you can create very realistic physical models in ANSYS® Mechanical with this principle.